 (2) Tracking of delegations received from HCAs.

-(3) Activities shall provide DASN(AP) a listing of delegations issued on an annual basis in the format provided at Annex 11.
-Activities shall submit the template in Annex 11, Delegation of Contracting Authority Annual Report, by email atwith the subject NMCARS 5201.601-90 Contracting Authority Delegation Approval Annual Report not later than January 30th of each year for the previous calendar year.
+(3) Activities shall provide DASN(P) a listing of delegations issued on an annual basis in the format provided at Annex 11.
+Activities shall submit the template in Annex 11, Delegation of Contracting Authority Annual Report, by email at Policy@navy.mil with the subject NMCARS 5201.601-90 - Contracting Authority Delegation Approval Annual Report not later than January 30th of each year for the previous calendar year.

 (4) Ensuring contracting authority delegations are made, in writing from DON HCA to DON HCA, without power of redelegation, to include: